faryabiLab/Azurify/README.md

 Azurify aggregates data from CiVIC, ClinVar, gnomAD, COSMIC, KEGG, Pubmed and Uniprot to create a feature set that is combined with over 15,000 clinical classifications to create a model that can classify small variants as being either pathogenic, Likely pathogenic, uncertain significance (VUS), likely benign, and benign.

-In addition to the standalone code, we have included all of the code used to develop as well as evaluate the Azurify model in an effort to ease the accesiblity of variant classification across the field.
+In addition to Azurify, we have provided all of the code used to develop as well as evaluate the Azurify model in an effort to ease the accesiblity of variant classification across the field.

 As the Azurify project expands we hope to include more resources as features, automate model generation to keep pace with the field and generate disease specific models.
 We would also love to include training data beyond the borders of our instituion and seek to provide a framework where variant classification models can be shared to mitigate variability, so collaborators and contributors are encouraged to reach out.